shreyamarria/CSE573_Group17_Project8_KGNN-RAG/README.md

 CSE 573: Semantic Web Mining (2025 Fall C)
 Instructor: Hasan Davulcu

-Basically, our project makes a KGNN-RAG for the MovieLens 1M ratings dataset.
-The MovieLens dataset is a common dataset used in benchmarks, so it is a solid choice to compare against.
+Our project makes a KGNN-RAG for the MovieLens 1M ratings dataset with user The MovieLens dataset is a common dataset used in benchmarks, so it is a solid choice to compare against.

 # Instructions